trons-cisco/roomclean/README.md

 This macro (roomclean.js) was developed as a Proof of Concept (PoC) for a customer inquiring about showing a visual image with cleaning instructions post meeting.

 ### Example Image
-[![Example Zone Visual](/roomclean2.png)](#)
+I used Gemini to create this visual with some guidelines around tidying up in a law firm environment [![Example Zone Visual](/roomclean2.png)](#)

 ### The Details